Setup a Data Science Environment on your Computer

 An install of the R programming language gives you a set of functions and objects from the R language and an R interpreter that allows you to build and run commands.
 RStudio gives you an integrated development environment that works alongside the R interpreter.

 When you open RStudio, an screen like the one above appears.
 A few features in contained in the four RStudio Panes are: (A) a Text Editor.
 (B) Dashboard to Work Environment.
 (C) R Interpreter.
 (D) Help Window and Package Management System.
-All these features make it so RStudio is all you really need after installing R. A common question people often ask is how to install packages in R. The video below shows one of the ways to take advantage of the RStudio's Package Manager to install a package tidyverse.
+All these features make it so RStudio is all you really need after installing R.

 How to Install R and RStudio